modular/modular/LLCL/docs/AsyncValue.md

 ## The states of `AsyncValue`

-`AsyncValue` may be in four possible states: "unconstructed", "constructed", "value available" and "error".
+`AsyncValue` may be in four possible states: "unconstructed", "unconstructed (with inline waiter)",
+"value available" and "error".
 The final two states are considered to be "ready" states - they happen when the future is resolved (either to a value or an error) - all waiters are notified transitioning to a ready state, and you